input-output-hk/cardano-ops/examples/shelley-testnet/README.md

 ./scripts/create-aws.sh
 ```

-## Testnet operation
+## Manipulating the testnet machines

 The machines of the network can be created, accessed, and destroyed using
 `nixops`.
 When creating the deployment using any of the `create-aws.sh` or
-`create-libvirtd.sh` scripts, the machines will be created for you.
+`create-libvirtd.sh` scripts, the machines will be created and started for you.

 Nixops provides several commands for manipulating the machines: